-- The specific requirements of the relevant treaty must be complied with; and - The complainant must have exhausted all effective domestic remedies.
+• The specific requirements of the relevant treaty must be complied with; and

+• The complainant must have exhausted all effective domestic remedies.
 This means that a claim must have been first considered appropriately within the national legal system, including available appeal procedures.

 The international monitoring bodies can recommend a variety of remedies, including a range of reparation measures, to deal with the consequences to the victim of the human rights violation by the State, including education-related violations.
+Another key development has been the entering into force of the Third Optional Protocol on the Convention of the Rights of the Child, as well as the entering into force of the Optional Protocol to the ICESCR, which provide communications procedures allowing the respective committees to consider individual complaints of violations.